SRAKIB17/notebook/web/Excellency in Professional Career/JIT.md

 ## Just in time compiled

-use a mixture of interpretation and compilation.
+Use a mixture of interpretation and compilation...

 ![jit](./blob/jit.png)